doocs/leetcode/solution/2600-2699/2618.Check if Object Instance of Class/README_EN.md

 ## Description

-<p>Write a function that checks if a given object is an instance of a given class or superclass.
+<p>Write a function that checks if a given value&nbsp;is an instance of a given class or superclass.
 For this problem, an object is considered an instance of a given class if that object has access to that class&#39;s methods.</p>

-<p>There are&nbsp;no constraints on the data types that can be passed to the function.</p>
+<p>There are&nbsp;no constraints on the data types that can be passed to the function.
+For example, the value or the class could be&nbsp;<code>undefined</code>.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>